Incoterms® are rules, that define the terms of trade for the sale of goods all around the world.

 CIF (Cost, Insurance and Freight)

-The seller delivers the goods, cleared for export, onboard the vessel at the pot of the shipment.
+With the CIF Incoterms®, the seller delivers the goods, cleared for export, onboard the vessel at the pot of the shipment.
 He also pays for the transport of the goods to the port of destination.
 Additionally, the seller contracts for insurance cover against the buyer’s risk of loss or damage to the goods during the carriage.

 DAP (Delivered at Place)